Frequently Asked Questions

 Why do some aircraft both take off and land at LLA?

 Some aircraft that operate will take off and land at LLA, these flights are usually following off-airways routes and held lower than other aircraft in the airspace.
 There are two main reasons for flights which both arrive and depart from Luton.
-One reason is a training flight and the other is a maintenance flight, for example if an aircraft has not been flown for a period of time - the aircraft must conduct a flight within a specific time frame to keep its certification.
+One reason is a training flight and the other is a maintenance flight, for example, if an aircraft has not been flown for a period of time - the aircraft must conduct a flight within a specific time frame to keep its certification.
 These types of flights are only conducted during the daytime period.
-Both types of flights are very safe and a standard practice.
+Both types of flights are very safe and standard practice.

 How can I contact the Flight Operations Team?